| |

 |

 From the broad Summit 3397, soak in the breathtaking vistas.
-The high country to north and west is particularly spectacular when snow crowns it 7,000- to 10,000-foot peaks.
-Below you to the east is the vast expanse of the San Dimas Experimental Forest, closed to public access.
+The high country to north and east is particularly spectacular when snow crowns it 7,000- to 10,000-foot peaks.
+Below you to the east and south is the vast expanse of the San Dimas Experimental Forest, closed to public access.
 Its western boundary runs directly along the divide on which you stand.
 To the south Johnstone Peak (3178') displays its various antennas and electronic equipment.
 On the other side of Little Dalton Canyon to the west stands Glendora Mountain (3322').
 I'm sure that Summit 3397 feels slighted that lesser summits in the area get names while it remains nameless.

 When you're ready to leave, you may be tempted to take a shortcut down the south ridge directly to the road 500 vertical feet below.
-It is doable, but steep and brushy with some loose footing only for experienced adventurers.
+It is doable, but steep and brushy with some loose footingonly for experienced adventurers.
 And keep in mind that it's slow going and won't save you much time if any.
 Best to return the way you came.

 Alternate Routes: